Los Luchadores

 Los Luchadores is a live-action children's television series that aired on Fox Kids in 2001 produced by Saban Entertainment and Shavick Entertainment.
-Ownership of the series passed to Disney in 2001 when Disney acquired Fox Kids Worldwide, which also includes Saban Entertainment.
+Ownership of the series passed to Disney in that year when Disney acquired Fox Kids Worldwide, which also includes Saban Entertainment.

 Plot

 The series is about a group of lucha libre-style masked wrestlers led by Lobo Fuerte who, along with Turbine, Maria Valentine, and Laurent, operate as vigilantes fighting to protect Union City from a slew of different enemies like the Whelp and the bumbling antics of Mayor Potts.
 The series title is translated as "The Wrestlers" or "The Fighters" from Spanish.